LSBUGPG/movement-tutorial/README.md

 ![the Visual Studio editor hint indicator](https://github.com/user-attachments/assets/8e6a1369-9ae6-42e3-bf63-0a36d37555c3)

-The reason is that c# will perform these calculations in the order given from left to right.
+The reason is that C# will perform these calculations in the order given from left to right.
 Since we are starting with a 3D vector (x y z) each coordinate will be calculated by multiplying by speed and then delta time for a total of 6 multiplies.
 However, if we multiply by the vector last, the speed and delta time are multiplied first and the result is then multiplied by each of x, y, and z for a total of 4 multiplies.
 That's a 30% reduction in calculations just by re-ordering the code!
 In single cases like this, you will not notice the reduction.
 But in code that loops many times the savings can be significant.

 We can either re-order the multiplication or add brackets to force the calculation into the order we want.
 Either way, this will remove the hint from the Visual Studio editor.